omeka/classic-enduser/docs/Content/Shortcodes.md

 There are several built-in shortcodes that come with a basic Omeka install, and many more shortcodes that are added via plugins.
 You must install the needed plugin and follow its directions for use.

 !!!
 Note
     This page is a user’s guide to shortcodes.
-For developer documentation, see [Working with Shortcodes](http://omeka.readthedocs.org/en/latest/Tutorials/shortcodes.html){target=_blank} on Omeka’s Read the Docs site.
+For help with developing shortcode functionality through plugins, see [Working with Shortcodes](http://omeka.readthedocs.org/en/latest/Tutorials/shortcodes.html){target=_blank} on Omeka’s Developer Documentation site.

 General
 --------